solomonedo/be434-Spring2024/docs/setup2_github.md

 ## Install GitHub Desktop
 One option for using Git, is to download the Desktop version of the program [here](https://desktop.github.com/).
-Once you have Downloaded it, login to GitHub with Github Desktop and clone the BE434-spring-2023 repository to your laptop.
+Once you have Downloaded it, login to GitHub with Github Desktop and clone your be434-Spring2024 repository to your laptop.

 ## Authors